-After Birthday’s Bar Mitzvahs, and Graduation’s, next come the Weddings and the Wedding showers; and this one was for my wonderful niece!!!
-My father was one of the first Wedding planners in the world, I am guessing.
-He and his brother started a company Weddings, Inc., in Chicago, in 1948.
+After Birthdays, Bar Mitzvahs, and Graduations, come the Weddings and, of course, the Wedding Shower..
+This Wedding Shower was for my wonderful niece, my sister-in-law's daughter.
+First, I need to give you some background about me and parties.
+My father was one of the first Wedding planners in the world, I am guessing. he and his brother started the company Weddings, Inc., in Chicago, in 1948.
 Needless to say, I have seen a lot of parties, and I guess I inherited the love of throwing a party.

-In Los Angeles, there is a wonderful store, Moskatel's in downtown.
-Around the area is also the flower market where you can buy flowers wholesale.
-Even when the market closes, there are still vendors with stores who will make you center pieces for next to nothing.
-The mark up on flowers is crazy.
+In Los Angeles, there is a wonderful store, Moskatel's in the downtown area.
+Around it is also the wholesale flower market .
+Even when the market closes, there are vendors with little stores who will make arrangements for a fraction of the cost of a regular flower shop.
+Making a centerpiece just the way you want it does not have to cost an arm and a leg; the markup on flowers is crazy..

 The vases you see above were purchased at Moskatel's for $10.00 a piece.(You can't tell, but they have rhinestones running along the base.
 I took the vases to one of the little shops, and these lovely floral arrangements were only $15.00 each.
 Hence, for $25.00 a piece, and counting 6, I had gorgeous pieces that totaled only $150.00, My niece told me that her colors for the wedding were rose gold.
 I wasn't too sure what that meant, but I did have the florist spray gold paint on the flowers for a special touch!!

 It seems that Paris is a common theme for weddings these days.
 The invitation to this wedding is entitled "Le Marriage".
 My nieces father is from Paris, so I think that had something to do with it.
 However, when I went to Moskatel's there were so many Parisian decorations.
 I guess it is a trend.